 Do I need to live in a big city to find mystery shopping work?

 No, but your location affects how much work is available.
-Metro areas have the most mystery shopping jobs near me by far.
+Metro areas have the most shops by far.
 Smaller cities and suburban areas still have work — especially for restaurants, banks, and gas stations.
 Rural areas are tougher.
 If shops are thin near you, sign up with more companies and consider batching trips to the nearest town with more options.

 Are job aggregators like JobSlinger free to use?